 - Experiences of racism faced by racialized mothers of children, youth, and emerging adults with DD;

 - The type of health promotion strategies mothers recognized as participatory, and with positive impacts on their health;

 - The type of health promotion strategies that mothers find to be inclusive and meaningful.

 - We will also conduct interviews with service providers with experience serving this population.
 No honorarium will be provided to service providers.
-Click this link for more information: Flyer-Service provider-Racialized black mothers study17 May 2018 - Copy
+Click this link for more information: Flyer for Service Providers_ racialized mothers project

 The study has been approved by York University’s Research Ethics Board.

 The YADD Privacy Project: Improving Privacy for Young Adults with Developmental Disabilities through Research and Innovative Knowledge Translation

 Research Team: Nazilla Khanlou, PI (York University); Anne Mantini (York University); Katie Degendorfer; Ron Laroche (Community Living, Ontario).